 - A cell therapy trial for Epidermolysis Bullosa (EB) ran between June 2013 and 2015 where the first patient was dosed in a first-in-man study to evaluate the safety of allogeneic mesenchymal stem cells (MSCs) in children with EB.
 The results showed that treatment with MSCs improves both the appearances of the skin and the overall quality of life for children with EB and further similar studies focused on cell-based regeneration are ongoing.

-- The cluster has also initiated a first in man clinical trial of T-Cell therapy for head and neck cancers, the 4th cohort of patients is now in recruitment
+- The cluster has also initiated a first in man clinical trial of T-Cell therapy for head and neck cancers, the fourth cohort of patients is now in recruitment

-The cluster utilises a number of the services on offer across KHP.
+The cluster utilises a number of the services on offer across King’s Health Partners.
 These include regulatory advice and support from the KHP Clinical Trials Office (CTO) and partner R&D departments at Guy’s and St Thomas’ NHS Foundation Trust and King’s College Hospital.

-We also have access to clinical trial statistics, databases and management from King’s Clinical Trials Unit (KCTU), IP and licensing support and commercialisation advice from the King’s Commercialisation Institute
+We also have access to clinical trial statistics, databases and management from King’s Clinical Trials Unit, IP and licensing support and commercialisation advice from the King’s Commercialisation Institute

 All of the cluster’s research investigators collaborate with their peers from other academic institutions in the UK and abroad as well as with commercial and non-profit organisations such as charities.

 The cluster board is led by Professor John McGrath as Lead for Advanced Therapeutics & Experimental Medicine Cluster, and Professors Giovanna Lombardi and Tim Mant as Cluster Co-Leads.
-The board brings together senior research clinicians from across Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.
+The board brings together senior research clinicians from across Guy’s and St Thomas’ and King’s College London.

 The cluster board meets monthly and comprises world class experts who are adept at translating research from the laboratory into clinical environments.
 It has oversight of the cluster’s portfolio acting as a forum to accurately and effectively support and monitor the activity within the cluster.